 When it comes to statistics relating to violence against women and children it’s important to know that you don’t have to be a math expert to understand the numbers.
 You simply have to be willing to recognize that each statistic represents a woman, child, or family — a life — torn apart by violence and abuse.

-Violence against women includes, but is not limited to:
+Gender-based violence includes, but is not limited to:

-Rape, marital rape and incest
+Rape, marital rape, incest, and sexual violence

 Human trafficking including cross-border prostitution rings and bride kidnappings

 Female genital mutilation

 War crimes including rape as a weapon of war

 Murder and assault including dowry-related violence and honour killings